Adrian Veidt: Events of Watchmen

 Veidt is first seen when Rorschach visits him to get his opinion on Blake's murder and to warn about a possible serial killer targeting superheroes.
 Rorschach is unconvinced of Veidt's theory that Blake was assassinated by a bitter arch-rival.
 Veidt is one of the few people attending Blake's funeral, at which he reminisces about the failed Crimebusters meeting.
 Later, Veidt narrowly escapes an assassination attempt that leaves his assistant dead.
 The would-be assassin dies from an unseen cyanide capsule before Veidt can interrogate him.

 Rorschach and Nite Owl deduce that Veidt is behind the whole plot after they link one of Veidt's shell companies to a plot to discredit Manhattan.
 The duo realize that Veidt exposed Manhattan's former lover, colleagues, and an enemy to radiation and deliberately monitored them for cancer, so Manhattan would flee Earth out of either guilt or public enmity.
 When Rorschach and Nite Owl arrive at Veidt's Antarctic retreat, he easily overpowers both of them and explains his plan to save humanity from itself: teleport a biologically-engineered, telepathic creature to New York which would kill millions and convince the world that they were under extraterrestrial attack.
 The US and the Soviet Union, on the brink of nuclear confrontation, would then join forces against the supposed alien invaders.
 He also admits to framing Manhattan, killing the Comedian, framing Rorschach for the murder of Moloch, and staging the attempt on taking his own life, killing his attacker.
 When Rorschach and Nite Owl ask him when he planned to execute his scheme, Veidt reveals that he had already done so 35 minutes earlier, even before their arrival at his retreat.

-When Doctor Manhattan and Silk Spectre confront Veidt, he attempts to disintegrate Manhattan, but Doctor Manhattan is able to reform himself.
+When Doctor Manhattan and Silk Spectre confront Veidt, he attempts to disintegrate Manhattan in the intrinsic field subtractor while sacrificing his genetically-altered pet lynx Bubastis, but Doctor Manhattan is able to reform himself.
 Silk Spectre attempts to shoot him, but he catches the bullet and knocks her out.
 Realizing that exposing Veidt's plan will undo the nascent world peace, most of the heroes agree to remain silent on the plot.
 Rorschach, a moral absolutist, prepares to return to the US and reveal Veidt's plan to the world, but ultimately lets Manhattan kill him.
 Before Manhattan leaves to create life in another galaxy, Veidt asks him if he "did the right thing in the end."
 Manhattan replies that "nothing ever ends", leaving Veidt in doubt about how long the peace will last.
-Unbeknownst to Veidt and the other characters, Rorschach has previously mailed a journal detailing his findings about Veidt's plan to a New York newspaper.
+Unknown to Veidt and the other characters, Rorschach has previously mailed a journal detailing his findings about Veidt's plan to a New York newspaper.
 The editors' decision on whether or not to publish the journal is not revealed.

 Before Watchmen

 A six-part series on Ozymandias titled Before Watchmen: Ozymandias had its first issue released in July 2012.
 It is written by Len Wein, with art by Jae Lee.
-This is part of a planned 35-issue Before Watchmen series.
+This is part of a 37-issue Before Watchmen series.